jayniz/cloudant-backup/README.md

 ## Usage

-Most simple case: replicate your production db to one automatically named backup db on cloudant:
+Most simple case.
+Replicate your production db to an automatically named backup db on cloudant:

 ```ruby